Which sugar is found in the backbone of DNA? | Channels for Pearson+

 Understand the structure of DNA: DNA (Deoxyribonucleic Acid) is composed of a sugar-phosphate backbone and nitrogenous bases.
 The sugar in the backbone is crucial for the structure and function of DNA.

-Identify the type of sugar in DNA: The sugar in DNA is a pentose sugar, meaning it has five carbon atoms.
-This sugar is specifically deoxyribose, which is a modified form of ribose where one oxygen atom is removed from the hydroxyl group on the 2' carbon.
+Recall the type of sugar found in DNA: The sugar in DNA is a pentose sugar, meaning it has five carbon atoms.
+This sugar is specifically deoxyribose, which is a modified form of ribose where one oxygen atom is removed from the 2' carbon.

-Compare the options provided: Fructose and glucose are hexose sugars (six-carbon sugars) and are not part of the DNA structure.
+Compare the options provided: Glucose and fructose are hexose sugars (six-carbon sugars) and are not part of the DNA structure.
 Ribose is a pentose sugar found in RNA, not DNA.
 Deoxyribose is the correct sugar found in DNA.

-Understand the difference between ribose and deoxyribose: Ribose has a hydroxyl group (-OH) attached to the 2' carbon, while deoxyribose lacks this hydroxyl group, having only a hydrogen (-H) at the 2' carbon.
-This difference is why DNA is called 'deoxy' ribonucleic acid.
+Understand the significance of deoxyribose: The absence of an oxygen atom in deoxyribose (compared to ribose) makes DNA more chemically stable than RNA, which is important for its role in long-term genetic storage.

-Conclude that the sugar found in the backbone of DNA is deoxyribose, as it is specifically designed to form the stable structure of DNA and distinguish it from RNA.
+Conclude that the sugar found in the backbone of DNA is deoxyribose, as it is specifically designed to form the structure of DNA and differentiate it from RNA.

 Related Videos